KevinTheMix/CheatSheets/# IT/Ruby.md

 ### Enumerables & each()

-When a Class includes ("mixes in") the Enumerable module, it has access to all the methods pertaining to collections e.g. .find, .select, etc.
+When a Class includes ("mixes in") the Enumerable module, it has access to all the methods pertaining to collections eg .find, .select, etc.
 All those Enumerable methods actually rely on the .each() method to iterate through the elements of the collection Including Enumerable in a class requires the explicit definition of the each() method (Enumerable module doesn't provide any since it's class specific)
 => include Enumerable + define .each() and all the other Enumerable methods will make use of the custom .each()